 Thanks to two local Chanhassen High School students, you can view the video below on how properly inspect a boat for AIS.

-AIS inspections will again be managed by Carver County in 2016.
-The LLCA is working to increase inspection funding from our partners to better protect Lake Ann & Lake Susan.
-Keeping these valuable lakes clean adds to Chanhassen property values and the enjoyment of thousands of visitors every year.
+AIS inspections will again be managed by Carver County in 2017.
+With the addition of management staff in 2016, Carver County increased support to oversee the 800+ hours of inspections from Labor Day to November 15th in Lotus Lake.
+In addition, the LLCA is working to increase inspection funding from our partners to better protect Lake Ann & Lake Susan as well.
+Keeping these valuable lakes clean adds to overall Chanhassen property values and the enjoyment of thousands of visitors every year.